DerSchimi/cc-Commander/README.md

 ccDockerBuildManagementToolsAndRun(): Builds and starts the management-tools module.

+ccDockerBuildWorkflowServer(): Build the workflow server module.

+ccDockerBuildWorkflowServerAndRun(): Builds and starts the workflow app.

+ccDockerPrune(): Calls system prune -a to remove unsed images etc.

 ## Changelog

 v.0.1 - Initial release

 v.0.2 - The mvnBase function has been added to enhance the build parameterization capabilities, and parallel building has been implemented as the default setting for all build steps to improve efficiency.

+v.0.3 - Added ccDockerBuildWorkflowServer, ccDockerBuildWorkflowServerAndRun and ccDockerPrune